Undergraduate Course: Analogue Mixed Signal Laboratory 3 (ELEE09025)

 ||Availability||Available to all students

-The course is designed to use knowledge gained by students in the earlier years of their course and aims to act a "structured project".
-The course is structured so as to act as an introduction to the more open ended type of final year project work carried out in the fourth and fifth years.
+The exercise is designed to use knowledge gained by students in the earlier years of their course and aims to act a "structured project" to act as an introduction to the more open ended type of final year project work carried out in the fourth and fifth years.
 Until this point in the course the students experience is largely of analysis of circuits supplied to them.
-In this exercise students are expected to synthesise their own designs and realise their own circuitry.
+In this exercise they are expected to synthesise their own designs and realise their own circuitry.

 Information for Visiting Students